grafana/pyroscope/docs/sources/configure-client/grafana-agent/java/_index.md

 Using the `targets` argument, you can specify which processes and containers to profile on the machine.
 The `targets` can be from `discovery.process` component.
 You can use `discovery.process` join argument to join process targets with extra discoveries such as `dicovery.kubernetes`, `discovery.docker` and `discovery.dockerswarm`.
-To relabel discovered targets and set your own labels you can use the `discovery.relabel` component.
+You can use the `discovery.relabel` component to relabel discovered targets and set your own labels .
 For more information, see [Components](/docs/agent/latest/flow/concepts/components/).

 The `forward_to` parameter should point to a `pyroscope.write` component to send the collected profiles to your